 #WeRemember Six Million Jews Murdered in Holocaust

-Ottawa, ON – January 17, 2023 – On Friday, January 27, 2023, Jewish Canadians will stand united with a global movement to remember the six million Jewish children, women, and men murdered in the Holocaust.
-This commemoration is part of the International Day for Holocaust Remembrance, this year marking the 78th anniversary of the liberation of the Auschwitz-Birkenau concentration camp.
+Ottawa, ON – January 17, 2024 – On Saturday, January 27, 2024, Jewish Canadians will stand united with a global movement to remember the six million Jewish children, women, and men murdered in the Holocaust.
+This occasion is part of the International Day of Commemoration in Memory of the Victims of the Holocaust, this year marking the 79th anniversary of the liberation of the Auschwitz-Birkenau concentration camp.
 We also remember, with gratitude, the many families honoured as Righteous Among the Nations for their courage and heroism.

 For more information about the #WeRemember campaign and International Holocaust Remembrance Day, visit cija.ca/weremember.

-Shimon Koffler Fogel, President and CEO of The Centre for Israel and Jewish Affairs:
+Shimon Koffler Fogel, President and CEO, Centre for Israel and Jewish Affairs:

 “Together, let us renew our collective vow: “Never Again.””